shiti-ghosh/shiti-ghosh.github.io/about.md

 ---
-layout: portfolio
+layout: page
-title: About
+title: About Me
+permalink: /about/
 ---

-## About Me
+# About Me

-I am currently pursuing my graduate studies in bioinformatics.
-My research focuses on [briefly describe your research focus].
-I have experience in [mention some technologies, tools, or methodologies you use].
+With over six years of coursework and a solid foundation in wet lab techniques, my journey in bioinformatics has been shaped by a deep curiosity for understanding life at its molecular level.